 This course is offered as an online course.
-The course starts 1 February 2021.
-Each week new content will be released.
+The current e-course started 1 February 2021.
+Each week new content is released.
 The content can be started, paused, continued, and finished as needed.
 You can follow the e-course any time, any place.
 Each week takes approximately 45-90 minutes of learning time.
 The dates and times of the live sessions are:

 How it works

 The e-course is suitable for designers, policy makers, engineers, mobility professionals, advocates, students, researchers, and others involved in

 - Bicycle infrastructure design

 - Safety for vulnerable road users

 The course comes in 3 plans to fit different learning needs.
 Each bigger plan contains more live sessions and personal attention.
 Choose a suitable plan to fit your needs.

 All packages include a certification (if requirements are met) and 1-year unlimited access to the course materials

 * The fast track alternative is available for the Basic Course.
 The fast track will provide you to contents of the full course straight away.
 So, you do not need to wait until week 5 to complete your course.